dfinance/dnode/docs/genesis_generation.md

 `nominee` is account administrator of oracles system.

-`orders` is module account used for DEX system to lock coins on order posting.
+`orders` is a module account used for DEX system to lock coins on order posting.

+`gov` is a module account used by Governance module to lock / refund deposits.

 Now let's add genesis account and initiate genesis PoA validators and PoS account.